Academy of Emergency Ultrasound Research Grant

 - Must provide the necessary equipment and resources to assist in the execution of the awardee’s research project if these are not available from the department/division or another source specified in the grant application.

-THE FINANCIAL AWARDThe Academy of Emergency Ultrasound Research Grant will provide up to $10,000 for an applicant’s project, contingent on the availability of funds from the SAEMF.
-SAEMF may discontinue, postpone, or change grant funding based on the amount of funds available.
+The Academy of Emergency Ultrasound Research Grant will provide up to $10,000 for an applicant’s project, contingent on the availability of funds from the AEUS.
+AEUS may discontinue, postpone, or change grant funding based on the amount of funds available.
 The number and monetary amount of awards granted depend on the quality of applications and status of the SAEMF funds.

 Funds from the grant may be used for direct costs related to the project.
-A maximum of $1,000 is allowed for travel to conferences to present research findings.
+A maximum of $1000 is allowed for travel to conferences to present research findings.
 Travel expenses must be consistent with the SAEM travel policy.
-Faculty salary support is excluded.
+Funds from the grant may not be used for faculty salary support.
 Indirect costs (i.e., facilities and administrative costs), and ultrasound equipment purchases are not supported by this grant.
 No additional costs are supported by the SAEMF; any other costs are the responsibility of the applicant’s host institution.
 Any residual funds will be returned to SAEMF at the end of the award period.

 DURATION OF THE AWARD